Post 16 further education transport policy statement

 2. Local Authority

 Southend Council provides travel assistance where it is necessary.
 We explain what we consider to be necessary in our Home to School Transport Policy.
-Some pupils with special educational needs and disabilities may need extra help.
-The policy also explains how we will provide these pupils with travel assistance.
+Some pupils with special educational needs and disabilities may need extra help and the policy also explains how we will provide these pupils with travel assistance.
 You can find details of how you qualify online.

 If you do not live in a low income household and your school or college is within the Southend/Rochford/Castle Point areas, you are unlikely to receive travel assistance.
 This is regardless of the distance you travel to school or college.
 Please check the full details if you are unsure.